invenia/IndexedTables.jl/README.md

 ## Data Structures

-- **The two table types in IndexedTables differ in how data is stored and accessed.**
+- **The two table types in IndexedTables differ in how data is accessed.**
-- **There is no performance difference in querying, filtering, and map/reduce.**
+- **There is no performance difference between table types for operations such as selecting, filtering, and map/reduce.**

 First let's create some data to work with.